doshibadev/byob/web-gui/README.md

 __Disclaimer__: This project should be used for authorized testing or educational purposes only.

+## Fork Information

+This is a fork of the original BYOB project, updated for 2025 with modern Python compatibility and package updates.
+The following changes have been made to ensure compatibility with current Python versions and maintain functionality:

+### Updates & Changes

+1. **Cryptocurrency Mining Module**
+   - Replaced deprecated `pyrx` and `pycryptonight` libraries with direct execution of XMRig binaries
+   - Implemented a more reliable mining solution that works across Python versions
+   - Added proper process management for mining operations

+2. **Keylogger Module**
+   - Replaced unmaintained `pyHook`/`PyWinHook` with modern `pynput` library
+   - Improved cross-platform compatibility for keylogging functionality
+   - Enhanced key event handling with better special key support

+3. **Dependencies**
+   - Updated package requirements to support Python 3.x
+   - Removed dependencies on abandoned libraries
+   - Added compatibility with modern security libraries

+4. **Code Modernization**
+   - Updated string formatting to use f-strings
+   - Improved error handling and logging
+   - Enhanced cross-platform compatibility

+These updates ensure that BYOB remains functional with modern Python environments while maintaining all the original functionality of the framework.

 BYOB is an open-source post-exploitation framework for students, researchers and developers.
 It includes features such as:
 - Command & control server with intuitive user-interface
 - Custom payload generator for multiple platforms